 - Our complaints policy

 The first step in solving a problem or raising a concern is to talk to your child’s key person or the class teacher.
 If they are not available or you wish to take the complaint further then please arrange to speak to the Headteacher.
 If no satisfactory outcome can be reached the parent may then refer the matter in writing to the Trustees of Zelda School who will investigate the complaint.
-You will be informed as to the findings within 28 days.
 The address for these complaints is: Zelda School, Tregarne Farmhouse, Tregarne, Manaccan, Helston, TR12 6EW.
 If you still remain dissatisfied after an internal investigation has taken place you are entitled to take your complaint to Ofsted.
 Contact details are: Ofsted National Business Unit, Piccadilly Gate, Store Street, Manchester M1 2WD or telephone: 0300 123 1231 or email: www.ofsted.gov.uk/parents

 - Alterations we have made to make our building accessible